Vehicles & axle layouts

 • Axle layout codes describe how many axles exist and how tyres are arranged, such as rigid truck layouts, dual-per-side setups, super-single trailers, or heavier multi-row configurations.

-• The workshop can maintain reusable layout templates under Workshop → Axle layouts so staff are not recreating common configurations from scratch.
+• The workshop can maintain reusable layout templates under Settings → Axle layouts so staff are not recreating common configurations from scratch.

 • Wheel profiles, common sizes, and reminders help the desk plan ahead for stock, servicing patterns, and follow-up work.